datawire/ambassador-docs/topics/running/ambassador.md

 ### Upstream Max Lifetime (`cluster_max_connection_lifetime_ms`)

 If set, `cluster_max_connection_lifetime_ms` specifies the maximum amount of time (in milliseconds) after which an upstream connection is drained and closed, regardless of whether it is idle or not.
+Connection recreation incurs additional overhead when processing requests.
+The overhead tends to be nominal for plaintext (HTTP) connections within the same cluster, but may be more significant for secure HTTPS connections or upstreams with high latency.
+For this reason, it is generally recommended to set this value to at least 10000ms to minimize the amortized cost of connection recreation while providing a reasonable bound for connection lifetime.

 If `cluster_max_connection_lifetime_ms` is not set, then upstream connections may remain open for arbitrarily long.
 This can be set on a per-Mapping basis by setting [`cluster_max_connection_lifetime_ms` on the `Mapping`](../../using/timeouts/).

 ### Request Timeout (`cluster_request_timeout_ms`)